Korving-F/ublox/README.md

         <ubx.UbxMessage object at 0x7f7a9dc69438>
 ```

 * For low power consumption use-cases one can increase the time between GNSS measurements.
-Value given is in milliseconds resulting in a calculated frequence.
+Value given is in milliseconds resulting in a calculated frequency.
 E.g. 1000ms == 1Hz (This is indicated by u-blox as a good default).
 Thanks @hankedan000 :)

 ```python
         >>> x.cfg_rate(1000)